With superheroes and sci-fi, Disney+ outlook bright

-Slow subscriber growth at Walt Disney Co's (DIS.N) streaming service in the last quarter was a speed bump as a slate of Marvel superhero films and sci-fi thrillers from the Hollywood powerhouse will attract new fans, analysts said.
+(Reuters) -Slow subscriber growth at Walt Disney Co’s streaming service in the last quarter was a speed bump as a slate of Marvel superhero films and sci-fi thrillers from the Hollywood powerhouse will attract new fans, analysts said.

-Disney+ is late to streaming, dominated for years by Netflix Inc (NFLX.O), but it can afford to spend at a slower pace on new content than rivals such as Apple Inc (AAPL.O), drawing instead from a deep well of older, but popular content.
+Disney+ is late to streaming, dominated for years by Netflix Inc, but it can afford to spend at a slower pace on new content than rivals such as Apple Inc, drawing instead from a deep well of older, but popular content.

 “The benefit where Disney+ is concerned is its content already exists, and doesn’t age in the same way many of today’s films do,” said Sophie Lund-Yates, analyst at Hargreaves Lansdown.
 “In the world of streaming, that is a godsend.”